Sign Up

 If nipple discharge is present, care should be taken to determine if the discharge is spontaneous or not.
 The frequency and smell of the discharge should be noted.
 If discharge occurs in both breasts, it is usually not from a cancerous cause.

 The patient being examined will have their arms upright.
-If the healthcare provider identifies one of these, concern is warranted (Koo et al., 2017):
+Care should be taken to note any of the following (Koo et al., 2017):

 • Nipple inversion